Rotational magic conditions for ultracold molecules in the presence of Raman and Rayleigh scattering: Abstract

 \section{Abstract}

-Molecules have vibrational, rotational, spin-orbit and hyperfine degrees of freedom, each of which responds in a unique fashion to external electromagnetic radiation.
-The coherent control over superpositions of these quantum states is key to manipulation of molecules.
+Molecules have vibrational, rotational, spin-orbit and hyperfine degrees of freedom or quantum states, each of which responds in a unique fashion to external electromagnetic radiation.
+The control over superpositions of these quantum states is key to coherent manipulation of molecules.
 For example, the better the coherence time the longer quantum simulations can last.
-The important quantity for controlling a molecule with laser light is its complex-valued molecular dynamic polarizability.
-Its real part determines the tweezer potential as felt by the molecule, while its imaginary part contributes to the coherence time.
-Our studies show that efficient trapping of a molecule in an optical potential can be achieved by a selecting laser frequency that has a small detuning (on the order of tens of GHz) relative to an electric-dipole-forbidden molecular transition.
-Close proximity to this transition allows us to significantly modify the trapping potentials for multiple rotational states without sacrificing coherences among these states.
-We demonstrate that magic trapping conditions for multiple rotational states in ultracold $^{23}$Na$^{87}$Rb polar molecule can be created.
-In addition, we show that spin-decoupled magic trapping can be achieved with an applied static electric field oriented along the magnetic field direction.
+The important quantity for controlling an ultracold molecule with laser light is its complex-valued molecular dynamic polarizability.
+Its real part determines the tweezer or trapping potential as felt by the molecule, while its imaginary part limits the coherence time.
+Here, our study shows that efficient trapping of a molecule in its vibrational ground state can be achieved by selecting a laser frequency with a detuning on the order of tens of GHz relative to an electric-dipole-forbidden molecular transition.
+Close proximity to this nearly forbidden transition allows to create a sufficiently deep trapping potential for multiple rotational states without sacrificing coherence times among these states from Raman and Rayleigh scattering.
+In fact, we demonstrate that magic trapping conditions for multiple rotational states of the ultracold $^{23}$Na$^{87}$Rb polar molecule can be created.